Lion dance: Africa

-Association with Wushu/Kung Fu

-The Chinese lion dance has close relations to kung fu or Wǔshù (武術) and the dancers are usually martial art members of the local kung fu club or school.
-They practice in their club and some train hard to master the skill as one of the disciplines of the martial art.
-In general, it is seen that if a school has a capable troupe with many 'lions', it demonstrates the success of the school.
-It is also generally practised together with Dragon dance in some area.

 During Chinese New Years and festivals

-During the Chinese New Year, lion dance troupes will visit the houses and shops of the Asian community to perform the traditional custom of "cai qing" (採青), literally meaning "plucking the greens", whereby the lion plucks the auspicious green lettuce either hung on a pole or placed on a table in front of the premises.
-The "greens" (qing) is tied together with a "red envelope" containing money and may also include auspicious fruit like oranges.
-In Chinese cǎi (採, pluck) also sounds like cài (菜, meaning vegetable) and cái (财, meaning fortune).
-The "lion" will dance and approach the "green" and "red envelope" like a curious cat, to "eat the green" and "spit" it out but keep the "red envelope" which is the reward for the lion troupe.
-The lion dance is believed to bring good luck and fortune to the business.
-During the Qing dynasty, there may be additional hidden meanings in the performances, for example the green vegetables (qing) eaten by the lion may represent the Qing Manchus.
+During the Chinese New Year, lion dance troupes may visit the houses and shops of the Asian community to perform the traditional custom of "cai qing" (採青), literally meaning "plucking the greens", whereby the lion takes an auspicious green lettuce either hung on a pole or placed on a table in front of the premises.
+The "greens" (qing) are tied together with a "red envelope" containing money, and the offering may also include auspicious fruits such as oranges.
+In Chinese, cǎi (採, pluck) also sounds like cài (菜, meaning vegetable) and cái (财, meaning fortune).
+The lion will dance and approach the "greens" and "red envelope" like a curious cat to "eat the green" and "spit" it out.
+In the process, they will keep the "red envelope", which is the reward for the lion troupe.

+The lion dance is believed to bring good luck and fortune to any business that receives one.
+During the Qing dynasty, there may be additional hidden meanings in the performances.
+For example, the green vegetables (qing) eaten by the lion may represent the Qing Manchus.
 The lion dance troupes are sometimes accompanied by various characters such as the Big Head Buddha.

-Different types of vegetables, fruits, foods or utensils with auspicious and good symbolic meanings; for instance pineapples, pomelos, bananas, oranges, sugar cane shoots, coconuts, beer, clay pots or even crabs can be used to be the "greens" (青) to be "plucked" to give different difficulty and challenge for the lion dance performers.
-But the difficulties of the challenge should come with the bigger the rewards of the "red envelope" given.